 But surely the blues must be awful, right?

-I wear my blues like a badge of honor; damn right I’ve got the blues.
+I wear my blues like a badge of honour; damn right I’ve got the blues.
 I wouldn’t have it any other shade - no red, no pink, no brown, no purple, no yellow, no green...okay, maybe purple.
 Purple can stay.

 The rest of you: beat it...stat!

 In all seriousness, the fact that, for generations (dating back to the days in which cotton fields were filled with workers that...well, let’s just say they didn’t exactly have a union, now, did they?
-I am sure you are aware of what I am referring to here), people have been able to channel all of their suffering into something beautiful is truly a testament to the resilience and resourcefulness of the human spirit.
+I am sure you are aware of what I am referring to here), people have been able to channel all of their sufferings into something beautiful is truly a testament to the resilience and resourcefulness of the human spirit.
 The blues makes me proud to be a human being.

 Alas, even my cat gets the blues (as do cowgirls, but I digress).
 When I hear those desperate, longing meows every time I skip past the poor little guy on my way out the door to go chase meaningless green pieces of paper (or, worse, spend some on a girl whose name I probably won’t even remember in three weeks), I hear W.C.
 Handy.
 I hear Bessie Smith.
 I hear Sonnie Boy Williamson.
 I hear Ma Rainey.
 I hear Slim Harpo.
 I hear Lightnin’ Hopkins.
 I hear Buddy Guy.
 I hear Jimmy Reed.
 I hear Jimi Hendrix.
 I hear Keith Richards.
 I hear Eric Clapton.
 I hear Duane Allman.
 I hear Derek Trucks.